 Tish is from Mbuji Mayi in the Democratic Republic of Congo.
 She went to Roxbury Community College for a degree in Nursing, then to Salem State for a BSN and to the University of New Hampshire for an MSN in their Family Nurse Practitioner Program, graduating summa cum laude.
 She worked at Spaulding, Kindred and Union Hospitals, as an instructor at Roxbury CC and is currently at PACE-Element Care in Lynn.
 Tish has cross-cultural skills and a passion for supporting patients and their families.

 Sharmah arrived from Brooklyn to raise a family.
-She works at St. Mary’s food bank and My Brother’s Table and lives in the Highlands.
+She works at My Brother’s Table and lives in the Highlands.

-Stephen worked at General Electric for 42 years as a tool-and-die machinist, helping his union brothers and sisters greatly improve their standard of living and win their human rights.
+Stephen worked at General Electric for 42 years as a tool-and-die machinist, helping union brothers and sisters improve their standard of living and win human rights.
 He has been involved with My Brother’s Table and was the sexton at the Sons of Israel synagogue in Peabody.

 A life-long Lynner, Ellen worked for decades in machine shops, then retired to help her 25 grand-children and 25+ great-grandchildren and foster children.
 She has been active with Neighbor to Neighbor.
 She lives in the Highlands.

 A human rights activist, social worker, HR advisor and film maker, For 15 years he worked with United Nations agencies, USAID and government organizations, raising awareness about crimes against women and children.
 He founded South Asia Peace Institute for Conflict Management.
 He manages large teams and humanitarian projects.
 He has masters degrees in Mass Communication and Computer Science.
-He founded (Pakistan Human Resource Network), specializing in the human aspect of planned change.
+He founded (Pakistan Human Resource Network), specializing in the human aspect of planned change and the American Refugee Council.
 Read more on his Official Website

 Josie worked on federal projects to sustainably develop the Amazon River area in Brazil.
 She graduated from Sao Marcos University in 2003.
 She formed Green Universe Foundation and is organizing the Highlands’ first Neighborhood Watch on her street.